-Years before he led Barcelona to nine La Liga titles and won five each Ballon d’Or and European Golden Shoe awards, Lionel Andrés Messi Cuccittini was a soccer-loving kid playing on the streets of Rosario, Argentina.
+Years before he led Barcelona to nine La Liga titles and won six each Ballon d’Or and European Golden Shoe awards, Lionel Andrés Messi Cuccittini was a soccer-loving kid playing on the streets of Rosario, Argentina.

 This #ThrowbackThursday we look at Messi’s path from being a a pint-sized prodigy to arguably the greatest footballer to ever set foot on the pitch.